[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 GM has also been working to develop driverless cars, and the firm’s acquisition of Cruise Automation last year is proof it is a top priority.

-The firm has plans to create an autonomous electric car, a testament to management’s belief that electric cars are the future of the auto industry.
-According to VP Mark Reuss, creating a gas-powered autonomous vehicle is a wasted step.
+GM has plans to create an autonomous electric car, a testament to management’s belief that electric cars are the future of the auto industry.
+According to now-President Mark Reuss, creating a gas-powered autonomous vehicle is a wasted step.
 He believes that electric cars will soon dominate the roads, so autonomous driving software should be designed with that in mind.

 Reuss said that GM may be slower to develop autonomous driving software, but that’s only because the firm is hoping to create technology that is designed for use in electric vehicles.